-This is my version of the classic Viet dish Ga Ro Ti using the essential Vodka 5-Spice Marinade.
-There are many variations of making this scrumptious dish with some opting to bake it.
+This is my version of the classic Vietnamese dish Ga Ro Ti using the essential Vodka 5-Spice Marinade.
+There are many variations for making this scrumptious dish with some opting to bake it.
 That technique is good too but I like the pan-cook method because it’s faster and I can easily thicken the marinade into a rich caramelly sauce.
-We don’t waste any of this delicious sauce at my house, we mix our rice right in the pan and serve a “dirty” rice with the savory and sweet chicken.
+We don’t waste any of this delicious sauce at my house; we mix our rice right in the pan and serve a “dirty” rice with the savory and sweet chicken.
 Try it–it’s absolutely scrumptious!

 Watch the video below for instructions.

 or 1 tsp 5-spice powder

 1/3 cup water

 Trim chicken of any excess fat and cut into large evenly sized chunks.
 Add the chicken to a large bowl.